coreysnyder04/Angular1-Webpack-Seed/README.md

 ## Testing

-There are two kinds of tests in the aver-seed application: Unit tests and end-to-end tests.
+There are two kinds of tests in the Angular-Webpack-Seed application: Unit tests and end-to-end tests.

 ### Running Unit Tests

-The aver-seed app comes preconfigured with unit tests.
+The Angular-Webpack-Seed app comes preconfigured with unit tests.
 These are written in [Jasmine][jasmine], which we run with the [Karma Test Runner][karma].
 We provide a Karma configuration file to run them.